vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 #### Task 2: Add a Resource Group tile to your Dashboard

-As this lab is executed within a training environment, a resource group is provided - **@lab.CloudResourceGroup(ResourceGroup1).Name**.
-In this task, the resource group will be added to the Dashboard crfeated above.
+Since this lab is running within a training environment, the following resource group is provided for you: **@lab.CloudResourceGroup(ResourceGroup1).Name**.
+In this task, you will add the resource group to your new Dashboard.

 1. On the Azure portal menu, click **Resource groups**